Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 7. Frequently Asked Questions

 No. While it diffuses light, the actual reduction in light transmission is minimal compared to clear glass.
 Even a Level 5 Satin glass allows roughly 84% of natural light to pass through.
-It simply scatters the rays so you cannot see through it.

 In a double-glazed unit, the textured surface is usually placed facing into the cavity.
 This means both the internal and external surfaces of your window are smooth flat glass, making them just as easy to clean as standard windows.